Juarito/CEIS150/README.md

 Week 5
 For this week, we used the pyplot class from the matplotlib library to create a chart showing stock prices over time.

+Week 6
+In week 6 we implemented the ability to load data from a csv file.
+We read data from the file as well.